 The Vice-Chancellor’s Applicant Day Travel Bursary is avliable for students for up to £100.
 In order to qualify you must be a home student living in the UK and be booked onto one of Marjon’s applicant days.
 You must meet additional criteria regarding finance or social care.

 The University of West London offer financial support for care leavers who’re attending an applicant day.

 Interview Open Days and Applicant Visit Days

 University of Bath offer a travel bursary for applicants attending an undergraduate interview or applicant visit day.
 Students can claim a refund of up to £100.
 In order to be eligible you must be a UK Home applicant and have an household income of £25,000 or below.
-You must also meet additional criteria which can be found here.
+You must also meet additional criteria.

 University of Bristol offer a travel bursary for students attending an interview or a post-offer visit day.
 In order to qualify students must have a household income of under £42,875.